If you are submitting your Free Application for Federal Student Aid (FAFSA) online, please keep the following suggestions in mind:

 - You can print a helpful FAFSA worksheet.
 If you do not have your or your parent's/s' tax information available, you can use estimated figures to complete your FAFSA and go back and enter the exact figures later.

 Tip: It is best to use exact tax figures from completed returns, if possible.
-If you use estimated figures, UMD will be required to verify your information, and you will need to submit copies of your and your parent's/s' entire tax returns and all W2s and schedules before your aid application can be processed.
+If you use estimated figures, UMD will be required to verify your information, and you will need to submit copies of your and your parent's/s' tax transcripts or IRS DRTs and schedules before your aid application can be processed.

 You and one parent will need to sign the FAFSA.